flatsurf/sage-flatsurf/README.md

 The package is currently in active development.
 If you would like assistance in using the package, please contact the authors.

-There is also a related [flatsurf package](http://www.labri.fr/perso/vdelecro/programming.html).
+There is also a related [surface_dynamics package](http://www.labri.fr/perso/vdelecro/flatsurf_sage.html).
 The code in this repository is currently independent of the package but the aim is to get them merged.